Travel and accommodation

 - Public transport (train, bus or tram) or the cost of kilometres travelled in a private vehicle or hire car for travel related to the treatment of your transport accident injury.
 We will only pay for travel when you go to see a member of your treating team or when the TAC or your solicitor arranges for you to attend an independent medical examination or impairment assessment.

 - Travel to work, for no more than 24 weeks (consecutive or non-consecutive) up to $1,490.
 We will also pay for your transport to work as part of an approved return to work program,

 - Travel to one of our pre-vocational or vocational training programs,

 - Travel to an authorised supported employment service,

 - Accommodation and meal expenses when the TAC or your solicitor arranges for you to attend an independent medical examination or impairment assessment.

 If your injuries stop you from travelling to education in your usual way, we will pay for a different type of transport.
 For example, if you normally ride a bicycle to university and you cannot ride because of an injured leg, we will pay for you to take the bus.

 We will also pay for any required road tolls or car parking when you see a member of your treating team.

 Air travel may be paid when you need to see a specialist or to attend a medical examination.
 We can arrange non-urgent air travel for you.

-We may pay for taxi travel if you cannot drive or take public transport because of your transport accident injuries.
+We may pay for travel by taxi or a ridesharing service such as Uber if you cannot drive or take public transport because of your transport accident injuries.